 - Above EUR 277,826: 45%

-Solidarity Surcharge (Solidaritatszuschlag)
+Solidarity surcharge (Solidaritatszuschlag)

-5.5% of your income tax, but only applies if your tax liability exceeds EUR 18,130 (single) or EUR 36,260 (married).
+5.5% of your income tax, but only once your tax bill crosses EUR 18,130 (single) or EUR 36,260 (married).

-Trade Tax (Gewerbesteuer) - Gewerbetreibender only
+Trade tax (Gewerbesteuer) — only for Gewerbetreibender

 VAT (Umsatzsteuer)